 The provider had policies and procedures in place to ensure clinical waste was segregated and stored appropriately in line with guidance.

-The provider carried out infection prevention and control audits once a year - we highlighted this should be bi-annual in line with HTM 01-05 guidance.
+The infection control lead carried out infection prevention and control audits twice a year.
 The latest audit showed the practice was meeting the required standards.